 In part, this might be credited to Heather's approach to her disease.
 Her attitude has always been, "Don't worry, I got this."

 In fact, she's been almost competitive with her diagnosis.
 During her chemotherapy, she learned she had a 20 percent chance of surviving five years.
 I could almost see her doing the math.
 She slowly looked around the room and thought to herself: "Ok, that means I gotta outlast four of these poor bastards."

 Two months after Heather's first brain surgery, my devastated parents morphed into what I can only describe as activists.
 They had their brief moment of being mad at God and wanting to know "Why us?"
 But that quickly turned into "Screw this" and they got busy.
-Those two were so outraged and determined that, in a way, I kind of felt sorry for brain cancer.

 Part of their strategy involved creating a foundation to raise money for brain cancer research and education.
 Leap For A Cure (www.leapforacure.org), is named so because Heather's moniker has always been "Frog."
 My parents created fundraisers, got in front of the local media, and brought in experts from around the country offering free educational seminars on brain cancer.
 So far they've raised over half a million dollars for a cancer center in Omaha, where Heather and my parents live.

 When the local newspaper did a story about Leap For A Cure, Heather was quoted as saying, "If someone had to get brain cancer, I'm glad it was me.
 Because I have the strength and family support to get through this and there are people who aren't as lucky."